 If your goal is to play with or evaluate Plone (or if you don’t know what zc.buildout is), then this article will lead you to some troubles and pain.
 The Plone community maintain a collection of out-of-the-box and ready-to-use installers for all major platforms.
-So before going further, I strongly advise you to use the official Plone installer for Mac OS X. This is much simpler and faster than the process described below.
+So before going further, I strongly advise you to use the official Plone installer for Mac OS X .
+This is much simpler and faster than the process described below.

-To get Python 2.4 on your machine, you can install it from its source code.
+To get Python 2.4 on your machine, you can install it from its source code .
 But this is too much work for me.
 There should be a way to do it easier and faster… And there is.

-Now that the most annoying part (to me) is done, we can install Plone via zc.buildout.
+Now that the most annoying part (to me) is done, we can install Plone via zc.buildout .

 Before going further, you need to have a machine that is able to compile code, which mean Apple’s developer tools must be installed locally.
-These softwares are available for free on the second DVD that ships with every Mac OS X copy.
+These software are available for free on the second DVD that ships with every Mac OS X copy.

 First we create our project directory, then we download, from its SVN repository, the bootstrap code of buildout:

-$ mkdir -p ~/plone-vanilla $ cd ~/plone-vanilla $ curl http://svn.zope.org/*checkout*/zc.buildout/trunk/bootstrap/bootstrap.py --output ./bootstrap.py
+$ mkdir -p ~/plone-vanilla

 Then we create our buildout config file and edit it:

-$ touch ./buildout.cfg $ vi ./buildout.cfg
+$ touch ./buildout.cfg

 The buildout.cfg file should contain the following directives, which tell buildout to install Plone 3.2.3, Zope 2.10.8 and all their dependencies: